yixin-09/AutoRNP/README.md

 ### Running

-To repeat the experiments on 20 GSL functions, just run "./run4GSL.sh", and all results will be generated and stored under "/experiments"
+To repeat the experiments on 20 GSL functions, just run "./run4GSL.sh" under the root directory of  AutoRNP, and all results will be produced and stored in "/experiments"

 You can also configure the parameters of experiments by editing the file "repairGSL.py" in "/experiments".